cioos-siooc/cioos-pacific-erddap/README.md

 ## Creating .xml snippet files for your dataset
 This repository relies on the `docker-erddap` docker container and uses the experimental `datasets.d` feature available within this container (see more documentation [here](https://github.com/axiom-data-science/docker-erddap)).
 To include a new dataset, apply the following steps:
-- Create one .xml file in `datasets.d` for each dataset.
+- create one .xml file in `datasets.d` for each dataset.
+Use `GenerateDatasetsXml.sh` to generate a new dataset xml.
 - the filename should match the dataset ID _exactly_ (best to copy and paste)
 - the file should start with `<dataset>` and end with `</dataset>`.
 There should be no XML prolog ( remove `<?xml...`)